-However, Liechtenstein has reserved the right not to apply the following:
+However, Liechtenstein has reserved the right not to apply the following MLI articles:

-- Article 3 (Transparent Entities); - Article 4 (Dual Resident Entities); - Article 8 (Dividend Transfer Transactions); - Article 9 (Capital Gains from Alienation of Shares or Interests of Entities Deriving their Value Principally from Immovable Property); - Article 10 (Anti-abuse Rule for Permanent Establishments Situated in Third Jurisdictions); - Article 11 (Application of Tax Agreements to Restrict a Party's Right to Tax its Own Residents);
+- Article 3 (Transparent Entities); - Article 4 (Dual Resident Entities); - Article 8 (Dividend Transfer Transactions); - Article 9 (Capital Gains from Alienation of Shares or Interests of Entities Deriving their Value Principally from Immovable Property);

-- Article 12 (Artificial Avoidance of Permanent Establishment Status through Commissionnaire Arrangements and Similar Strategies); - Article 13 (Artificial Avoidance of Permanent Establishment Status through the Specific Activity Exemptions); - · Article 14 (Splitting-up of Contracts); and - Article 15 (Definition of a Person Closely Related to an Enterprise) in its entirety.
+- Article 10 (Anti-abuse Rule for Permanent Establishments Situated in Third Jurisdictions); - Article 11 (Application of Tax Agreements to Restrict a Party's Right to Tax its Own Residents); - Article 12 (Artificial Avoidance of Permanent Establishment Status through Commissionnaire Arrangements and Similar Strategies); - Article 13 (Artificial Avoidance of Permanent Establishment Status through the Specific Activity Exemptions); - Article 14 (Splitting-up of Contracts); and - Article 15 (Definition of a Person Closely Related to an Enterprise) in its entirety.

-9.2 Government Attitudes Government Attitude
+9.2 Government Attitudes

 Liechtenstein fully supports the BEPS project, which essentially provides for the taxation of profits in the jurisdiction where the value was generated, and has implemented the MLI and the minimum standards accordingly (BEPS Actions 5, 6, 13 and 14).
-The government focuses on the First Pillar, and particularly the following issues:
+The government focuses on Pillar One and Pillar Two, and the following issues in particular:

-- patent boxes (abolished as of 1 January 2017):
+- patent boxes (abolished as of 1 January 2017);

 - · the prevention of treaty abuse;

-- · country-by-country reporting; and
+- country-by-country reporting;

-- · dispute resolution mechanisms.
+- · dispute resolution mechanisms; and

+- implementation of the global minimum taxation.